xendfinance/assetchain-starterkits/README.md

-# 🔗 AssetChain Startkit
+# 🔗 AssetChain Starterkit

-AssetChain Startkit is an open-source, up-to-date toolkit for building decentralized applications (dapps) on the AssetChain Blockchain[`Native blockchain for Xend Finance's real-world asset OAE (Onchain Asset Environment)`].
+AssetChain Starterkit is an open-source, up-to-date toolkit for building decentralized applications (dapps) on the AssetChain Blockchain[`Native blockchain for Xend Finance's real-world asset OAE (Onchain Asset Environment)`].
 It's designed to make it easier for developers to create and deploy smart contracts and build user interfaces that interact with those contracts.

 ⚙️ Built using NextJS, Hardhat, Viem, and Typescript.